Serenity Retreat, Greece

 Food and Eating Out

-Breakfast materials can be bought from any of the local supermarkets - pop into Thannasis' grocers for the tastiest fresh fruit and veg.
+Breakfast ingredients can be bought from any of the local supermarkets - pop into Thannasis' grocers for the tastiest fresh fruit and veg.
+There's also a good range of breakfasts at one of the local cafes - Apico, on the harbour.

 If you’re on a tight budget you can make sandwiches quite cheaply for lunch.
 All the rooms have fridges.
 All of our accommodations are self catering so you’re guaranteed some light self catering facilities if you don't fancy eating out.

-There are plenty of places to eat in Nikiana: fish restaurants, pizzeria, fast food, home style tavernas.
+There are plenty of places to eat in Nikiana: fish restaurants, pizzerias, fast food, home style tavernas.
 You could go somewhere different every night if you wanted to in June and early September.
-May is a little more limited in terms of choice (but beautifully quiet), and in late September there are only a couple of tavernas open in the village.
+May is a little more limited in terms of choice (but beautifully quiet), and in late September and October there are usually about three tavernas open - so still a choice.

 Vegetarian, vegan, wheat, dairy or sugar free eating - you can find dishes in restaurants that cater for all types of eating – some more easily than others although you may end up eating a lot of the same thing (especially if you have an intolerance to onions and garlic...)